ofermoshsaioff/nbaDB/README.md

 - away_team
 - each team stat document will also hold `team_name` parameter to signify the team's name

+### mongo2csv.py

 To get a local copy of a collection from the DB, run `mongo2csv.py`.
 It loads the configuration from `cfg.py`, reads a collection and makes a table from it, then writes that table to CSV file with the same name as the collection.
 This can then be read in `R` or with `pandas` to do some statistics locally.

+### analyzer.py

+This little script gets a collection from mongo that has season (or playoffs) averages for key metrics (points per game, steals, assists, rebounds etc.) per player and uses the [PCA](http://en.wikipedia.org/wiki/Principal_component_analysis) reduction to create a visual map of the players.
+This is very perliminary, but using this method we hope to learn more about a player's career trajectory by analyzing his proximity to other players.

 ## Goals